RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 ### Point-free programming

-Point-free programming is possible in JavaScript, but can be verbose.
+Point-free programming &mdash; heavy use of currying and function composition &mdash; is possible in JavaScript, but can be verbose.
-In TypeScript, type inference often fails for point-free programs, so you end up specifying type parameters instead of value parameters.
+In TypeScript, type inference often fails for point-free programs, so you'll end up specifying type parameters instead of value parameters.
 The result is so verbose that it's usually better to avoid point-free programming.